alanmiste/Tecnologies-learned/GIT.md

 <img src="https://3.bp.blogspot.com/-xhNpNJJyQhk/XIe4GY78RQI/AAAAAAAAItc/ouueFUj2Hqo5dntmnKqEaBJR4KQ4Q2K3ACK4BGAYYCw/s1600/logo%2Bgit%2Bicon.png" alt="GIT Logo" width="200"/>

 # GIT

+## What is GIT all about?

+*Git (/ɡɪt/)[7] is software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.
+Its goals include speed, data integrity, and support for distributed, non-linear workflows (thousands of parallel branches running on different systems).1*

 ## What have we learned so far?

 1. We learned to set up GIT on or local machines and learned git init